tommyfreire/tp-cripto-g7/README.md

    - The secret image is permuted for extra security.
    - The permuted data is split using Shamir's Secret Sharing.
    - Each share is embedded into a carrier BMP image from `resources/preSombras/` using LSB steganography.
+   - **The header of the secret image is used for all shadow images, so the recovered image will always have the correct width and height.**
+   - **When using k=8, carrier images are automatically cropped to match the secret image size.**
+   - __REQUISITE__: **When using k≠8, the carrier images should have the same size as the secret image.** If this condition is not met, the program will run and recover the secret, but the shadows will be altered in the process.
    - Shadow images are saved in `resources/sombras/` with metadata in their headers:
      - The permutation seed is stored in bytes 6-7 (little endian).
      - The shadow number is stored in bytes 8-9 (little endian).